Ph360Voting/Ballot/README.md

-# Our decentralized App built using Truffle
+# A decentralized Voting dApp built using Truffle

+## Made by Shifra and Guy as part of our final project for Ph360

 ## Setup
 ```